joehil/MQTT_Relay/README.md

 # MQTT_Relay
-Arduino Code to control two relays with an ESP8266
+Arduino Code to control two relays with an ESP8266.
+You can update the code overthe air (OTA).